City of Littleton Grant Programs 2018

 Revitalization Incentive Grant

-The goal of the Revitalization Incentive Grant is to encourage private investment and improvements, while making revitalization efforts affordable, creative and of benefit to the community.
-In 2016 Littleton City Council approved $100,000 in funding for the 2017 Revitalization Incentive Grant to be administered by the Economic Development Department.
+The goal of the Revitalization Incentive Grant is to encourage private property investment and improvements, while making revitalization efforts affordable, creative and of benefit to the community.
+In 2017 Littleton City Council approved $100,000 in funding for the 2018 Revitalization Incentive Grant to be administered by the Economic Development Department.
 The program offers up to 50% in matching funds to business tenants and property owners within the City of Littleton proposing projects that improve the appearance of existing buildings.
-Applications for consideration involve improvements visible from the public right of way and include architectural/design assistance, façade, landscape, parking areas, exterior lighting and Americans with Disabilities Act (ADA) and signage.
-Funding for projects is based on the number of projects and the total annual appropriation.
+Applications for consideration involve improvements visible from the public right of way.
+Basic maintenance is not eligible (e.g. repairs, painting, siding, roofing, window replacements.)
+NOTE: Applications must be received prior to the beginning of project construction.